 DVT is a serious condition because the blood clots can break loose and travel through your bloodstream, blocking blood flow to your lungs, which can cause sudden death.

-Another danger of DVT is known as post-thrombotic syndrome.
-This occurs when the valves of the deep venous system are damaged, or veins are blocked, resulting in long-term symptoms such as pain, swelling, and discoloration of the skin.
+Post-thrombotic syndrome is a long-term condition that can occur when the valves of the deep venous system are damaged, or veins are blocked, resulting in pain, swelling, and discoloration of the skin.

-Newer catheter-directed therapies are available, including devices that remove clots, administer drugs directly into a clot, or both.
-Procedures of this kind typically are done by an Interventional Radiologist in a hospital setting.
+Newer catheter-directed therapies for DVT treatment include devices that remove clots, administer drugs directly into a clot, or both.